alecKarfonta/Walker/ReadMe.txt

 Project Details
 	The project is written in Java and depends heavily on Libgdx and Box2d.
 Libgdx is a game development framework meant for building cross-platform games.
 Box2d is a popular physics engine.
 Like any Libgdx application there are several different projects.
-The root project simple called Walker contains metadata for the application.
-Walker-Core contains the logic of the application.
+The root project, simply called Walker, contains metadata for the application.
+Walker-Core contains the logic.
 Walker-Android is the Android launcher but also holds the resources for all platforms in the assets folder.
 Walker-Desktop is the launcher for PCs (Mac, Linux), and should have a link to the assets folder in the Android project.
 This is the project you will want to export for an exutable jar.

 Import